scmassey/scmassey.github.io/_sections/contact.md

 [//]: # (Contact)

 If you are interested in working with me/collaborating, please reach out: <susan@drmathy.me>
-I can also be found on the following platforms

-[//]: # (Icon links to github, twitter, & google scholar or name them?)
+[//]: # (Could also add icon links to github, twitter, linkedin, research gate - & google scholar?- here)

-Additionally, if you would like to know more about my work than is listed here or if you encounter an error on this site, contact: <me@drmathy.me>
+For website feedback (e.g., to report a linking error), please send a message to: <me@drmathy.me>